 You or your child should not use a backpack.
 Ask your surgeon how much weight is safe for you or your child to lift or carry.
 The surgeon may tell you that it should not be heavier than 5 or 10 pounds (2 to 4.5 kilograms).

 You or your child should avoid vigorous activity and contact sports for 3 months.
 After that, activity is good because it improves growth of the chest and strengthens the chest muscles.

 Ask the surgeon when you or your child can return to work or school.

-Keep all follow-up appointment with the surgeon.
+Keep all follow-up appointments with the surgeon.
 This will likely be 2 weeks after surgery.
 Other doctor visits will be needed while the metal bar or strut is still in place.
-Another surgery will be done to remove the bar or strut.
+Another surgery will be done to remove the bar or struts.
 This is usually done on an outpatient basis.